volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded
 - Enable the plugin.
 That it !

+## Issues

+Time is reseted when changing volume in UI
+Volumio UI restart the first time a track is played from spotify after a change in plugin setting

 ## Last changes